bangbangsoftware/binder/README.md

 ### More techno bable
-It's a *simple fit* to straight forward use case, using localStorage as a sort of redux store.It has a plugin system, where you can add features in a decoupled way.
+It's a *simple fit* to straight forward use case, using localStorage as a sort of redux store.
+It has a plugin system, where you can add features in a decoupled way.
+It is small, in fact these docs are most likely bigger than the code.

 ## Installing / Getting started